heemskerkerik/InterceptionBenchmark/README.md

 * SimpleInjector with Castle.DynamicProxy
 * Castle.DynamicProxy stand-alone

+What is being benchmarked is as follows:
+* Creating or resolving `ISomething`;
+* Calling `ISomething.Foo` on the resulting object.

 A benchmark on my machine (i7 6700HQ, 16 GB) results in the following, YMMV:

 |                              Method |         Median |        StdDev |    Scaled | Place |